coder/retry/README.md

 This code may sleep anywhere from 500ms to 1.5s between attempts.

-It will return the `not enough time has elapsed` error after about 10 seconds.
+It will return the `not enough time has elapsed` error after 2.5 to 7.5 seconds since the attempts condition will fail before the timeout.

 ```go
 start := time.Now()